-388. The Impact Program will help implement SDGs 13 and 15 on climate action and life on land.
-In addition, the Program will make significant contributions to achieving Aichi Target 2: Integrate biodiversity and development; Aichi Target 4: Sustainable production and consumption; Aichi Target 5: Habitat loss halved; Target 7: Sustainable agriculture, aquaculture and forestry; Aichi Target 11: Expansion of protected area networks; Aichi Target 14: Restore and safeguard essential ecosystem services; Aichi Target 15: Enhance ecosystem resilience and carbon stocks; and Aichi Target 19: Knowledge-base and science applied.

-389. The Program will also make significant contributions to the Climate Change Convention through its activities aiming at enhancing ecosystem resilience and carbon stocks, avoiding deforestation and increasing agriculture and forest areas under sustainable management.
-It will also address important safeguards, including in particular the respect for the knowledge and rights of indigenous peoples and members of local communities, the full and effective participation of relevant stakeholders, and the consistency with the conservation of natural forests and biological diversity.

-390. With regards to desertification, land-degradation, and drought, the Impact Program will help reinforce SFM as a means of preventing soil erosion and flooding, thus increasing the size of atmospheric carbon sinks and conserving ecosystems and biodiversity.
-Inclusion of drylands in the IP responds to multiple criteria from the CBD and the UNFCCC, but it is essentially aligned with UNCCD goals and objectives and notably its focus on drylands and its use of the LDN tool.
+- 387. The Impact Program will help implement SDGs 13 and 15 on Climate Action and Life on Land.
+In addition, the Program will make significant contributions to achieving the following Aichi Targets: Target 2 (Integrate biodiversity and development); Target 4 (Sustainable production and consumption); Target 5 (Habitat loss halved); Target 7 (Sustainable agriculture, aquaculture and forestry); Target 11 (Expansion of protected area networks); Target 14 (Restore and safeguard essential ecosystem services); Target 15 (Enhance ecosystem resilience and carbon stocks); and Target 19 (Knowledge-base and science applied). - 388.
+The Program will also make significant contributions to the Climate Change Convention through its activities aiming at enhancing ecosystem resilience and carbon stocks, avoiding deforestation, and increasing agriculture and forest areas under sustainable management.
+It will also address important safeguards, including in particular the respect for the knowledge and rights of indigenous peoples and members of local communities, the full and effective participation of relevant stakeholders, and consistency with the conservation of natural forests and biological diversity. - 389.
+With regards to desertification, land-degradation, and drought, the Impact Program will help reinforce SFM as a means of preventing soil erosion and flooding, thus increasing the size of atmospheric carbon sinks and conserving ecosystems and biodiversity.
+Inclusion of drylands in the IP responds to multiple criteria from the CBD and the UNFCCC, but it is essentially aligned with UNCCD goals and objectives, notably its focus on drylands and its use of the LDN tool.
 The comparative advantage of GEF lies in its mandate given by the UNCCD as a financial mechanism and as the major investor in combating land degradation and desertification globally.
-Based on GEF experiences with championing SLM through impactful programs89, the Sustainable Drylands Program will be able to liaise with the other Rio Conventions to bring transformative change in drylands globally.
+Based on GEF experiences with championing SLM through impactful programs, the Sustainable Drylands Program will be able to liaise with the other Rio Conventions to bring transformative change in drylands globally.

-88 E.g. Brazil, Indonesia, Nicaragua, Peru, Tanzania, Zambia, Kazakhstan, Mali, and Colombia.
+&lt;sup>87 E.g. Brazil, Indonesia, Nicaragua, Peru, Tanzania, Zambia, Kazakhstan, Mali, and Colombia.

-391. The Impact Program will also contribute to the UNFF Global Objectives on Forests by reversing the loss of forest cover worldwide through sustainable forest management (SFM), including protection, restoration, afforestation and reforestation, and increase efforts to prevent forest degradation.
+390. The Impact Program will also contribute to the UNFF Global Objectives on Forests by reversing the loss of forest cover worldwide through sustainable forest management, including protection, restoration, afforestation and reforestation, and increase efforts to prevent forest degradation.